 The first example we have of human storytelling is on the walls of caves in Chauvet, France.
 In 1994, archeologists discovered paintings that depict various animals- deer, lions, wooly mammoths- as well as the eruption of a volcano.
 Researchers believe the inhabitants of the cave valued these illustrated stories so highly that they considered them to have sacred or magic properties.
 Carbon dating places these illustrations around 36,000 years old.

 The ancient Egyptians took storytelling to the next level.
 Their hieroglyphic language, a series of pictographic symbols, is widely considered to be history’s first example of a written language.
 Developed around 5,000 years ago, this writing system allowed them to communicate more detailed ideas.
 Decoding this alphabet revealed ancient Egyptian stories about life at the time, beliefs about the afterlife, kings, wars and plague.
-The stories also revealed evolving complexities of storytelling, such as humor and satire.
+The stories also revealed the evolving complexities of storytelling, such as humor and satire.

 Around 2,700 years ago, Homer united the ancient Greeks with his epic poems the Iliad and the Odyssey.
 These stories were recorded and distributed to the surrounding city-states, and have been credited for establishing the Greek culture.
-It is highly likely that this was the first time humans realized the amazing power contained by a good story!
+It is highly likely that this was the first time humans realized the fantastic power contained by a good story!

 “If I have seen a little further it is by standing on the shoulders of giants.” – Isaac Newton